We are celebrating thirty years of marriage soon, and many acquaintances and friends have asked, “What’s your secret?”

 But I will share with you one piece of wisdom that my wonderful father-in-law shared with me on my wedding day.

-He and Mom had been married for many decades even then, and when he passed away, they had been married more than fifty years.
-They never lost the romance, fun, and regard for each other, and so as I danced with Dad on that wedding day dance floor, I asked him, “What is your secret to so many years of success in your relationship?”
+He and Mom had been married for many decades even then, and when he passed away, they had been married for more than fifty years.
+They never lost the romance, fun, and regard for each other, and so as I danced with Dad on my wedding day dance floor, I asked him, “What is your secret to so many years of success in your relationship?”

 He got very serious (which was unusual for this outgoing, incredibly charming, impish man) and said, “Don’t ever call each other names.
 You can’t ever take them back.”